Washington City Paper

 Alternative newspaper in Washington, D.C.

-The Washington City Paper (Note: Originally titled 1981: Washington's Alternative Newspaper and titled the City Paper between 1982–1988, and still informally known by the latter name) is a U.S. alternative weekly newspaper serving the Washington, D.C., metropolitan area since 1981.
-The City Paper was distributed on Thursdays; its average circulation in 2006 was 85,588.
-The paper's editorial mix is focused on local news and arts.
-It is owned by Mark Ein, who bought it in 2017.
-It became an online-only publication in May, 2022.
+The Washington City Paper (Note: Originally titled 1981: Washington's Alternative Newspaper and titled the City Paper between 1982–1988, and still informally known by the latter name) is an American alternative weekly newspaper founded in 1981 to serve the Washington, D.C., metropolitan area.
+The newspaper is focused on local news and arts.
+In 2006, when the City Paper was a print publication distributed on Thursdays, it had an average circulation of 85,588.
+It was purchased in 2017 by Mark Ein and became an online-only publication in May 2022.

 History

 The Washington City Paper was started in 1981 by Russ Smith and Alan Hirsch, the owners of the Baltimore City Paper.
 For its first year it was called 1981: Washington's Alternative Newspaper.
 The name was changed to City Paper in January 1982 and in December 1982 Smith and Hirsch sold 80% of it to Chicago Reader, Inc. In 1988, Chicago Reader, Inc. acquired the remaining 20% interest.
 In July 2007 both the Washington City Paper and the Chicago Reader were sold to the Tampa-based Creative Loafing chain.
 In 2012, Creative Loafing Atlanta and the Washington City Paper were sold to SouthComm Communications.

 Amy Austin, the longtime general manager, was promoted to publisher in 2003.
-Michael Schaffer was named editor in April, 2010, two months after Erik Wemple resigned to run the new local startup TBD.
+Michael Schaffer was named editor in April 2010, two months after Erik Wemple resigned to run the local startup TBD.

-On December 21, 2017, it was announced that D.C.-area venture capitalist and philanthropist Mark Ein would buy the City Paper.
-He became the first D.C.-based owner in the paper's history.
-Ein announced the creation of two groups to ensure the paper's long-term success: "Alumni Group" and "Friends of Washington City Paper."
+On December 21, 2017, D.C.-area venture capitalist and philanthropist Mark Ein announced that he would buy the City Paper and becime the first D.C.-based owner in the paper's history.
+To ensure the paper's long-term success, Ein created two groups: "Alumni Group" and "Friends of Washington City Paper."